tiepdotme/samwize.com/_posts/2017-01-09-react-native-for-ios-swift-developer.markdown

 ```

 You can update accordingly, but things move fast so if your project doesn't compile, then it could be the versions (and Xcode/iOS) incompatibility.

+One particular point missing in Facebook's guide is how to run without depending on the packager running on eg. http://localhost:8081.
+Read on.

+## Bundling JS in App

+React Native provided a script - `react-native-xcode.sh` - to build and bundle the JS and all resources you need into your app.

+When integrating into an existing app, you have to add a **New Run Script Phase** with the following:

+    export NODE_BINARY=node
+    ./path/to/node_modules/react-native/packager/react-native-xcode.sh

+Edit the path to `react-native-xcode.sh` as necessary.

+You will also need to edit/add your scheme's **Build Configuration** to **Release**.

+_Tip: If you are using fastlane, need not worry because the default of gym is to use Release configuration, even if the scheme is set to Debug._

 ## Navigation